jjroman/firebasesecurityrules/README.md

 # Some Firebase basic security rules
-In case do you need some firebase security rules as a sample, you can use them to start.
+In case you need some firebase security rules as a sample, you can use them to start.